 });

-También implementamos una solución alternativa para ejecuciones locales: si no hay configuración de dominio presente, iniciamos el servidor MCP con HTTP simple.
-Esto hace posible las pruebas locales sin necesidad de un certificado o DNS durante el desarrollo.
+También implementamos una solución alternativa para ejecuciones locales: si no hay una configuración de dominio presente, iniciamos el servidor MCP con HTTP simple.
+Esto permite pruebas locales sin necesidad de un certificado o DNS durante el desarrollo.